JamesRLamar/teachings/sermons/giving-test.md

 If caring for the poor is inseparable from the Gospel message, what does our giving (or lack of it) reveal about whether we truly believe the Gospel?

 ### 3. Faith Without Generosity Is Dead

 > "But whoever has this world's goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?"
 (1 John 3:17)

 **Teaching Point:**
 John doesn't ask whether God's love is *strong* in someone who ignores the needy — he questions whether it's in them *at all*.

 **Question:**
 James says faith without works is dead, and the example he gives is meeting the physical needs of the poor (James 2:15-17).
 If your faith were measured by your generosity alone, would it be alive or dead?

 ### 4. You Can Keep the Commandments and Still Lose Your Soul

-> "Now as He was going out on the road, one came running, knelt before Him, and asked Him, 'Good Teacher, what shall I do that I may inherit eternal life?'...
-Then Jesus, looking at him, loved him, and said to him, 'One thing you lack: Go your way, sell whatever you have and give to the poor, and you will have treasure in heaven; and come, take up the cross, and follow Me.'
-But he was sad at this word, and went away sorrowful, for he had great possessions."
-(Mark 10:17, 21-22)

-**Teaching Point:**

-The rich young ruler kept all the commandments, but when Jesus exposed what he truly worshiped, he walked away sad — because his possessions possessed him.

-**Question:**

-Let me ask you some questions:

 **In the past year, how many days did you go without:**
 - Any shelter?
 - Any warmth in winter?
 - Any clothes?
 - Any food?
 - Any clean water?

 **In the past year, how many days did you:**
 - Pay someone else to provide a shelter?
 - Pay someone else to heat your home?
 - Pay someone else to make your clothes?
 - Pay someone else to cook your meals?
 - Pay someone else to bring you water?

 Can you relate to the rich young ruler?
 Are you rich in this present age?

+> "Now as He was going out on the road, one came running, knelt before Him, and asked Him, 'Good Teacher, what shall I do that I may inherit eternal life?'...
+Then Jesus, looking at him, loved him, and said to him, 'One thing you lack: Go your way, sell whatever you have and give to the poor, and you will have treasure in heaven; and come, take up the cross, and follow Me.'
+But he was sad at this word, and went away sorrowful, for he had great possessions."
+(Mark 10:17, 21-22)

+**Teaching Point:**
+The rich young ruler kept all the commandments, but when Jesus exposed what he truly worshiped, he walked away sad — because his possessions possessed him.

 ## Closing